Today, for my Tip Thursday on Facebook I shared a collage of how to make these gum paste calla lilies.

-You can find – how to make gumpaste
+Also, you can find - how to make gumpaste.

-- Cut a 20 g wire into three.
+- Next, cut a 20 g wire into three.

-- Make a U hook at the end of the wire by twisting it once towards you then again towards the wire. ( weather you make a U hook or a plain hook won’t matter much, because the flower is not really heavy but do make a hook so the paste has something to hold on to.
+- Then, make a U hook at the end of the wire by twisting it once towards you, then again towards the wire (whether you make a U hook or a plain hook won't matter much, because the flower is not really heavy but do make a hook so the paste has something to hold on to).

-- Roll into a sausage then tapper towards one end as shown.
+- Then, roll into a sausage.
+Then, taper towards one end as shown.

-- Insert the wire and pinch the base to ensure the wire is secured.
+- Next, insert the wire and pinch the base to ensure the wire is secured.

 - Optional - Apply a light coat of glue to the entire center and dust with yellow non-perils or yellow petal dust or yellow colored polenta .